MicrosoftDocs/learn/learn-pr/azure/publish-static-web-app-and-api/includes/6-exercise-func-app.md

 The file _index.js_ in the folder _api/products-get_ contains logic that runs when your make an HTTP request to the route.

 You'll need to refactor the logic to get your products.
-Assume for now that the data access logic will be in a JavaScript module in _/services/product-data.js_ and that it exposes a function `getProducts` to get the products for the shopping list.
-You'll create the `product-data` module shortly.
+There is data access logic in the JavaScript module _/services/product-data.js_.
+The `product-data` module exposes a function `getProducts` to get the products for the shopping list.

 Now, refactor the function endpoint to return the products: